tarantool/doc/doc/book/admin/instance_config.rst

 -   ``/var/run/tarantool/sys_env`` -- runtime artifacts

-If you want to change these directories, make sure that the ``tarantool`` user has enough permissions to the directories you use.
+If you want to change these directories, make sure that the ``tarantool`` user has enough permissions on the directories you use.